ozanhazer/laravel-discuss/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/alfatron/discuss.svg?style=flat-square)](https://scrutinizer-ci.com/g/alfatron/discuss)
 [![Total Downloads](https://img.shields.io/packagist/dt/alfatron/discuss.svg?style=flat-square)](https://packagist.org/packages/alfatron/discuss)

-Add basic forum support to any laravel 6.0 project.
+Laravel Discuss is a very customizable form add-on for any laravel 6.0 project.

 ## Features

 * Default laravel conventions and setup is respected, works out of the box
-* Fully customizable to be blended into your project easily
+* Fully customizable to be blended into your project completely
+* Extensive tests written, full code coverage
-* Tests written
+* Well documented
 * Categories
-* Followed threads
+* Follow threads
-* Participated threads
+* List participated threads
-* User profile page
+* Customizable user profile page
-* Localization
+* Localization support
+* Authorization and moderation support

+### What is customizable?

+*See the documentation for details*

-A very basic design built using Twitter Bootstrap comes out of the box.
-You may publish the blade files and adjust to match your project's design.
+1. **Design**: A very basic design built using Twitter Bootstrap and simple - easy to understand - javascript comes out of the box.
+You may publish the front-end files (blade, js, scss) and adjust them to match your project's design.

+2. **URL Prefix**: You may change the url prefix for your taste or localization concerns.

+3. **Table Prefix**: All tables are prefixed with `discuss`, you may change or remove the prefix.

+4. **User Model**: The discussions are linked to the laravel User eloquent model.
+If you changed the location of the default User class or prefer to use a separate model for the forum, you may do so!

+5. **Authorization**: You may implement an `isDiscussSuperAdmin` method on your User class for moderation.
+Or you can adjust the permissions by implementing your own logic based on standard laravel authorization.

+6. **User Profile Page**: A very basic user profile page is provided, which you can customize the design.
+   If you already have a profile page for your project you may use it instead, or disable forum profile page alltogether.

 ## Installation